-These Lemon Poppy Seed Muffins are perfectly light and fluffy and bursting with luscious lemon flavor in every bite!
+These Vegan Lemon Poppy Seed Muffins are perfectly light and fluffy and bursting with luscious lemon flavor in every bite!
 These easy-to-make vegan muffins are perfect for breakfast on the go or as a snack!

 Jump to: